Meta Explains The Best Sony Digital Camera Settings For Beginners

 MENU –> 1 –> Grid Line –> Rule of 3rds Grid

 Histogram – Turn on and watch your Histogram.
-This prevents over and under exposure.
+Like Zebras, this prevents over and under exposure.

 MENU –> 2 –> DISP Button –> Configures Display Button